'Death better than this nightmare': Landslide victims helpless after Himachal rain fury | Science-Environment

 ''We had food at a gurdwara and are shuttling between our relatives' houses, but we have not received any help or immediate relief,'' she adds.

-Shimla has witnessed several landslides in the past weeks with the toll in rain-related incidents in the district in the past 10 days rising to 26, which include 17 deaths in Summer Hill landslide, five in Fagli and two in Krishna Nagar.
+Shimla has witnessed several landslides in the past weeks with the toll in rain-related incidents in the city in the past 10 days rising to 27, which include 20 deaths in Summer Hill landslide, five in Fagli and two in Krishna Nagar.

-As many as 120 people have died in rain-related incidents in the state this month while a total of 238 people have died and 40 are still missing since the onset of monsoon in Himachal Pradesh on June 24.
+So far, 242 people have died in rain-related incidents since the onset of monsoon in the state on June 24 till August 24.

 Himachal Pradesh saw three major spells of heavy rains this monsoon.
 The first on July 9 and 10 led to large-scale destruction in Mandi and Kullu districts.
 Shimla and Solan districts were hit during the second spell on August 14 and 15 and Shimla city suffered heavy damage in the third spell on Tuesday night.